chungentsai/mlqst/README.md

-This repository contains the source code of the ML quantum state tomography experiment in the paper "Fast Minimization of Expected Logarithmic Loss via Stochastic Dual Averaging" accepted by AISTATS 2024.
+This repository contains the source code of the ML quantum state tomography experiment in the paper "Fast minimization of expected logarithmic loss via stochastic dual averaging" accepted by AISTATS 2024.

 # How to run
 - Tested on [Julia](https://julialang.org) Version 1.9.2